hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/loadbalancer-deployment.md

 }
 ```

-There is our API returning our greeting over HTTPS and served by a CDN
+There is our API returning our greeting over HTTPS and served by a CDN.

 ## Reference Data

 As part of this guide we added some new sections to the CMDB, Ports and PortMappings.
-These are known as reference data within hamlet, they are reusable configurations that can be reused across your solution.
-Ports and PortMappings are examples of the Reference Data Types that are available, and under each type you have instances of the reference.
+Within hamlet these are known as reference data and they are reusable configurations that can be reused across your solution.
+Ports and PortMappings are examples of the Reference Data Types that are available and under each type you have instances of the reference.
 So we added a new port called flask along with a new port mapping called httpflask.

-You might notice that there is another port mentioned in the port mapping, http.
-This does exist in the Reference Data collection but has been provided as part of the references available in the engine.
-Hamlet provides a collection of in-built reference data that you can replace or add to as you need.

 ## Links

 When we updated our service to register with the load balancer we needed to reference the load balancer.
-This was done using a link, A link is an object structure that is used in solutions to establish relationships between occurrences.
-Links have the following properties
+This was done using a link.
+A link is an object structure that is used in solutions to establish relationships between occurrences.
+Links have the following properties:

-- Tier: the id of the tier the component belongs to
+- Tier: the ID of the tier the component belongs to
-- Component: The id of the component you want to link to
+- Component: the ID of the component you want to link to
-- `<Sub Component Type>`: the type of a  subcomponent you want to link to as the key with the value as the Id of the subcomponent
+- `<Sub Component Type>`: the type of subcomponent you want to link to as the key with the value as the ID of the subcomponent
-- Instance: an optional id of the instance for the component to link to, by default the source component instance id is used
+- Instance: an optional ID of the instance for the component to link to; by default the source component instance ID is used
-- Version: an optional id of the version for the component to link to, by default the source component version id is used
+- Version: an optional ID of the version for the component to link to; by default the source component version ID is used
-- Role: The role used is used to apply permissions between different components, for example a component can specify write access to another component and its permissions will be deployed with the appropriate permissions.
+- Role: the role is used to apply permissions between different components, for example a component can specify write access to another component and its permissions will be deployed with the appropriate permissions.

-For the container we used the Tier, Component and Sub Component Type properties to establish a link between the container in the api service and the apilb
+For the container we used the Tier, Component and Sub Component Type properties to establish a link between the container in the API service and the apilb.

-Next up is configuring the location where our api is, nowhere isn't to friendly to say hello from.
+Next up is configuring the location of our API.
+We don't want to say hello from nowhere...